juliebro/orca-sightings-api/docs/reference/sightings/sightings-delete.md

 {}
 ```

+{: .note }
-> If you don't specify a sighting ID, the service won't delete all the sightings.
+If you don't specify a sighting ID, the service won't delete all the sightings.
 Instead, the Postman app returns a `404 Not Found` error message.

 ## Return status